 HCSM consists of a GPS-INS guidance system upgrade with a fiber-optic gyro INS, coupled to a sophisticated guidance processor.
 An HCSM HARM can be programmed to restrict targeting to a predefined zone; if the missile loses emitter lock, it will continue on course, and also try to re-acquire lock if an emitter turns back on.
 The HCSM HARM can also be used as a "smart" munition to deal with non-emitting soft targets.
 Raytheon was awarded the contract for HSCM, beginning full-rate production in 2013.

 * The present focus of further improvements on HARM is development of a rocket-ramjet propulsion system, consisting of a ramjet with an integral solid-fuel rocket to get it up to boost speed.
 The ramjet system would provide increased range and speed.
 BGT did work on a HARM follow-on with rocket-ramjet propulsion designated "Antiradiation Missile with Intelligent Guidance & Extended Range (ARMIGER)", but the program ran out of money and went dead.
 Right now rocket-ramjet propulsion for HARM is strictly in the concept and demonstration phase.

 Along a different track, the Air Force had been talking with the Navy concerning a "Joint Dual-Role Air Dominance Missile (JDRADM)" or simply "Next Generation Missile (NGM)", which would be capable of operating as an air-to-air missile or anti-radar missile, allowing an aircraft to hit back at both airborne and ground threats.
 Such a "dual mode" weapon would also simplify logistics.
 The NGM exercise was wrapped up in the Air Force's need to figure out how to cram more firepower into the F-35 Joint Strike Fighter's internal weapons bays.
 The F-35 can only carry two AIM-120 AMRAAM missiles internally and cannot carry HARM internally at all.
 Such munitions can be carried externally but would then compromise the aircraft's "stealth" capabilities.

-The effort was abandoned in 2012 due to funding constraints.
+The effort was abandoned in 2012 due to lack of money.
 The concept doesn't seem excessively ambitious, the main challenge being development of a seeker that could handle both air-to-air and antiradar functions, the airframe itself being seen as an AMRAAM derivative.
 The effort is likely to to resurface sometime in the future.BACK_TO_TOP